Help save 11,800 lives by May 31!

 How one family went from being terrified of having children to embracing their continually growing family.

 “We can do this.
 We’ll figure it out.”
 At least that’s how Greg tried to reassure himself when he learned his wife, Fonda, was expecting their third child and that he was again a father to be.
-But facing reality and preparing for fatherhood with 3 children, Greg was worried.
-How would they handle raising three kids in a two-bedroom apartment?

-Once little Henry arrived, Greg couldn’t deny that his son was a gift from God.
+Of course, once little Henry arrived, Greg couldn’t deny that his son was a gift from God.
 Sure, finances were tight, but life was good for the next several months, maybe a year . . . until it wasn’t.
 That’s when Fonda realized she was pregnant again.
 This time Greg panicked.

-Terrified to Have Kids
+Terrified to have kids

 Greg and Fonda married at age 20 in Greg’s mother’s backyard.
 Their reception was a potluck.
 They were extremely broke, Greg says, and extremely proud of how inexpensive the wedding was.